ArtoriasCode/docker-terraria/README.md

 3) Change the name of the world in `serverconfig.txt` in the `world` field.

 ## 🔨 Installation
+> [!NOTE]
+> To start the automatic installation of the Terraria server in Docker, follow the instructions below.

 1) Grant execution rights to the installation script:
 ```
 chmod +x scripts/install.sh